The [bans] section

 The allow field (optional)

 Determines specific crates that are allowed.
 If the allow list has one or more entries, then any crate not in that list will be denied, so use with care.
+Each entry uses the same PackageSpec as other parts of cargo-deny's configuration.

 The external-default-features field (optional)